Some commonly asked questions about ClearMinds and our practice. We keep this section regularly updated, so be sure to check back each time you visit.

-The group setting widens the focus, allowing us to cover more material whilst ensuring that individual concerns are also addressed and multiple perspectives heard.
-We find that group members benefit enormously from learning anecdotally from other parent’s issues and appreciate the support, reassurance and ideas that come uniquely from the group experience.
+The group setting widens the focus of our programmes, allowing us to cover more material while ensuring that individual concerns are also addressed and multiple perspectives heard.
+We find that group members benefit enormously from learning anecdotally from other parents’ issues and appreciate the support, reassurance and ideas that come uniquely from the group experience.

-How is it different than other parenting programs?
+How is it different than other parenting programmes?

 The programme is interactive, educational and dynamic.

-Experiential learning is the key and they are also fun as well as being informative, enlightening and educational.
+Experiential learning is the key and they are fun as well as being informative, enlightening and educational.
 We also have access to a wide variety of alternative therapies such as HorseHeard and Reiki.
-Click here to see more information, or email us for more details
+Click here to see more information, or email us for more details.

 Do you do talks or workshops?